-If a managed bean has a non-static public field, it must have scope @Dependent.
-If a managed bean with a non-static public field declares any scope other than @Dependent, the container automatically detects the problem and treats it as a definition error.
+If a managed bean has a non-static public field, its scope must be a pseudo-scope (for example, @Dependent or @Singleton).
+If a managed bean with a non-static public field declares a normal scope, the container automatically detects the problem and treats it as a definition error.